Skip to content

 Starting, Stopping, and Updating

-• Update the Application: To update to the latest version, pull the new images and restart the containers:
+• Update Services: To update the application, pull the latest images and restart the containers:

 • View Logs: